InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 It also means you can start testing _before_ you start learning.
 I did this for a couple of exams so that I could get a baseline on the knowlege set.

 * Stop taking example questions if your pass rate is less than 60%.
+* Avoid "gaming" the question by thinking "AWS always favors their newest product".
+The've done a decent job of avoiding undue product bias in their answers.
 * You'll be able to use your failed questions to narrow down the target to study your weak areas.
 * Exam review has _lots_ of information about the question!